-You can also configure your own auto-attendant through the interactive voice response (IVR) feature.
+You can also configure your own auto-attendant through the interactive voice response (IVR) feature (on the OpenPhone premium plan).
 This feature allows you to route calls to the right team member based on the reasons for the customer’s call.

 5. OpenPhone integrates with the tools you already use